RafDiMartino/module-12-challenge-team-profile-generator/README.md

 ## Description

-In thins challenge I had to create an application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+In this challenge I created an application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-The Application is using [Inquirer.js](https://www.npmjs.com/package/inquirer) for gathering user's inputs and [Jest.js](https://jestjs.io/) for test driven development, the application is built in node.js and uses ES6 sintax.
+The Application is using [Inquirer.js](https://www.npmjs.com/package/inquirer) for gathering user's inputs and [Jest.js](https://jestjs.io/) for unit testing, the program is built in node.js and uses ES6 sintax.

 ## Table of contents
 * [Installation](#installation)